Designing Informative Metrics for Few-Shot Example Selection: Methodology

 \subsection{Complexity Score}

 We propose a complexity score to align the syntactico-semantic complexity of prompts and examples.
 The three component metrics are weighted and summed to produce the final complexity score:

 We use this score to select the $k$ highest scoring train sentences for a $k$-shot prompt. $w_1$, $w_2$, $w_3$ are weights that are set using grid search to optimize scores on the development set for each sequence tagging task.
-We found that $(w_1,w_2,w_3)$ = $(0.25,0.25,0.5)$ is the best value for NER, $(w_1,w_2,w_3)$ = $(0.2,0.1,0.7)$ is the best value for Chunking and $(w_1,w_2,w_3)$ = $(0.1,0.1,0.8)$ is the best value for POS Tagging.
-We see that the above set of values indicate that sentence similarity is more important.
-This is most likely due to the presence of extremely similar examples in the test and training set which are flaws with respect to the dataset.
+We found that $(w_1,w_2,w_3)$ = $(0.25,0.25,0.5)$ is the best set for NER, $(w_1,w_2,w_3)$ = $(0.2,0.1,0.7)$ is the best set for Chunking, $(w_1,w_2,w_3)$ = $(0.1,0.1,0.8)$ is the best set for POS Tagging and $(w_1,w_2,w_3)$ = $(0.1,0.1,0.8)$ is the best set for CI tagging.
+We see that the above set of values indicate that sentence similarity is most important.
+This is likely due to the presence of extremely similar examples in the test and training set.